nix-community/nix-direnv/README.md

 }
 ```

-Optional: To protect your nix-shell against garbage collection you also need to add these options to your Nix configuration.
+**Optional**: To protect your nix-shell against garbage collection
+you also need to add these options to your Nix configuration.

 If you are on NixOS also add the following lines to your `/etc/nixos/configuration.nix`: